-Based on visual observation of the property, research of primary and secondary sources, and an analysis of the eligibility criteria for listing at the federal, state, and local levels, HRG has identified a potential historic district at John Adams Middle School that is eligible for listing in the California Register of Historical Resources and for designation as a City of Santa Monica historic district.
-The potential historic district consists of nine (9) contributing buildings, five (5) site features, and three (3) additional features with a period of significance from 1935 to 1948.
+Based on visual observation of the property, research of primary and secondary sources, and an analysis of the eligibility criteria for listing at the federal, state, and local levels, HRG has identified a potential historic district at John Adams Middle School that is eligible for listing in the California Register and for designation at the local level.
+The potential historic district consists of eight (8) contributing buildings, five (5) site features, and three (3) additional features with a period of significance from 1935 to 1948.
 Contributors to the potential historic district are as follows: